 Even though the Museum has not physically broken ground or opened its doors, we are already offering creative and educational events and programs in schools and communities, such as our From Nothing to Something program, MET Summer Academy, Music Legends and Heroes, our Emerging Artist series, and monthly Sips & Stanzas events.
-Our programs reached 4,300 people alone in the first six months of 2016.
+Our programs reached 8,000 people in 2016.

 This program is a series of one-hour programs consisting of one of five different musical presentations: Spoons, Harmonica, Cigar Box Guitars, Banjo and Washtub Bass.
 Programs on each instrument, led by artists, explore the musical history, techniques and other interesting stories/facts behind the instrument.

 FN2S is designed to educate young people about how a group of people, from different cultures, created instruments from memories and limited resources.
 Replicas of these instruments were literally made out of nothing (household items or natural materials), and were used to create something wonderful – music!

 Participants will learn how these hand made instruments influenced the development of different musical genres like Blues, Jazz, Country, Rock & Roll, Hip-Hop and more which created America’s music and culture.
 FN2S is offered year round through summer camps as well as through classrooms and groups.
 For more information, click here.

 Choral Arts Link and the National Museum of African American Music present The MET Summer Academy, which kicks off each year in late June and runs through early July.
 It is a two-week choral retreat for public, private, charter, and home-schooled children, as well as students who participate in the MET Singers.
 Singers encounter choral and vocal performance training, varieties of musical styles and tips from special guest artists from the National Museum of African American Music, Barbershop Harmony Society, the Nashville Symphony, Intersection CME and more!
 Click here for more information.